 Applications for projects that make investments in focal areas based on partner interests and conservation opportunities will be accepted through annual requests for proposals that will occur in the late summer or early fall.
 Eligible applicants include nonprofit, tribal and governmental conservation entities in the region.
-Since 2016, our investments in the Northern Great Plains have restored more than 160,000 acres, removed or improved 390 miles of fencing to wildlife friendly specifications, placed more than 675,000 acres under conservation easement and improved management on more than 2.85 million acres of habitat.
+Since 2016, our investments in the Northern Great Plains have restored more than 335,000 acres, removed or improved 535 miles of fencing to wildlife friendly specifications, placed more than 737,000 acres under conservation easement and improved management on nearly 3.3 million acres of habitat.